pravega/pravega/README.md

 ## Snapshot artifacts

-All snapshot artifacts from `master` and `release` branches are available in GitHUB Packages Registry
+All snapshot artifacts from `master` and `release` branches are available in GitHub Packages Registry

 Add the following to your repositories list and import dependencies as usual.